ckp95/pytest-parametrize-cases/README.md

 # pytest-parametrize-cases

-Simple wrapper around `pytest.mark.parametrize` which makes it more user-friendly.
+The way parametrized tests work in `pytest` annoyed the hell out of me (seriously, passing in argument names as a comma separated string???), so I wrote a simple wrapper around `pytest.mark.parametrize` which makes it more user-friendly.
 Just paste this somewhere in your test suite (`conftest.py` is a good idea) then import `Case` and `parametrize_cases`.
 This is not an installable package (yet).

 ```python
 class Case: